 Add in all-purpose flour, sage, salt, garlic powder, ground pepper and dried parsley, cook for 1 minute, then whisk in chicken broth and cream.
 Continue to whisk until thick (about 5-7 minutes), then add in turkey and vegetables, mix to combine.

-Transfer the turkey mixture into the prepared pie plate.
-Then egg wash the perimeter of the bottom dough and place the second dough on top.
+Transfer the turkey and creamy sauce mixture into the prepared pie plate.
+Egg wash the perimeter of the bottom dough and place the second dough on top.
 Cut off any extra dough, leaving enough to line up with the bottom excess.

 Lightly but with enough pressure, use a fork to pinch the edges together.
-Egg wash the rest of the dough then cut 4 slits in the top and bake for 30 minutes.
+Egg wash the rest of the dough then cut 4 small slits in the top and bake in a preheated oven for 30 minutes.

-Allow it to cool for 1 hour minimum before slicing.
+Allow it to cool and set about 1 hour before slicing with a sharp knife.

 How to Store Dad's Turkey Pot Pie